SquadFM/Squad-Field-Manual/README.md

     - Taking out enemy logistics trucks - If you spot one, and are confident it's not being escorted by any armor, it is quite possible to pull up alongside and shoot the driver out of a logi truck.
 We have all been in games where logi trucks are left all over the map, people generally don't take the time to go back and get them when they are lost.
 If you see an opportunity to paralyze the enemy's flow of supply, take it.
     - Attacking Mortar FOBs - Mortar FOBs are usually very hard for infantry to get to, and can be devastating if manned by a coordinate crew.
 If you spot one, you have a decent chance of being able to silence those mortars and mark the FOB for an A10.
 If you're feeling saucy, keep a Combat Engineer in the bird with you so you can insert him on the FOB once you have killed the mortars.
 - Helicopters are great at logistics (transport BPs, ammo, troops) to a central point.
 From there logis can distribute supplies to (stealth) FOBs.
+- A Heli is a flying Logi that can build FOBs anywhere and get from point A to point B faster than any truck.
+Make sure to grab a non-SL player and coordinate with other SLs on where FOBs are needed.
+- In the beginning of the game ferry a squad to the mid-flag and help them with your supplies to setup a FOB.
+- During a game bring supplies to the front.
+Again, coordinate with other SLs where supplies are needed the most.
+- Always take the initiative and communicate with other SLs/Commander.
+Ask what they need and where they need it.
+But always try keep your Heli safe.
 - Flying 101
     - Collector at 45% = hovering
     - Pitch at 12-15% up/down = max speed without losing altitude (if the pitch is at 80-90 degrees the heli will crash)